madeinfree/react-dropdown-composition/README.md

 ## Helper Component

-When you would like to use dropdown easily, we prepare some simple Component for you to handle UI.
+When you would like to use drop down easily, we prepare some simple Component for you to handle UI, can see the codesandbox to know how to use them.

+- DropdownHeaderWrapper
+- DropdownHeaderUpperWrapper
+- DropdownMenuWrapper
+- DropdownMenuBlockWrapper
+- DropdownMenuBlockUpperWrapper
--
+- DropdownFlexSpaceBetween

 ## License